-2023: Behold, Imo Assembly Members Who May Not Return
+2023: BEHOLD, IMO ASSEMBLY MEMBERS WHO MAY NOT RETURN

 Uju Onwudiwe: Looking at another member that may not have a soft landing in 2023 is Amb.
 Uju Onwudiwe, otherwise known as Igolo Njaba.

-Aside going to face a tough political tussle, Onwudiwe may be bidding farewell to her Njaba Constituency, having gone for two consecutive tenures.
+Aside going to face a tough political tussle, Onwudiwe may be biding farewell to her Njaba Constituency, having gone for two consecutive tenures.

 Moreover, the legal battle she encountered in the past outing may be a quick reminder for her to delve into another political outlet to continue to be relevant in the system other than seeking for a re-election.